Compromised Passwords = Majority of Breaches. How do you lock’em down?

 Compromised passwords make up most breaches, how secured are your logins?
 Have you thought about DUO MFA?

 What if you could implement a sure-fire way to make it much more difficult for your companies’ data to be stolen?
 About 80% of security breaches involve compromised passwords.
 These passwords are often compromised through email phishing attempts.
-Although it is wise to train employees, so they do not click suspicious links, most organizations have a user get compromised at some point.
+Although it is wise to train employees so they do not click suspicious links, human error prevails, and it is nearly impossible to prevent password-compromise at some point.
 Not all these breaches are even within your company’s control.
 What if someone has a personal account hacked?
 Are you confident your employees are not using similar passwords on their work account(s)?
-Duo Multi-Factor Authentication adds another layer of protection so that even when an account is compromised, you can have confidence that your companies’ data is not at risk.
+Duo Multi-Factor Authentication (MFA) adds another layer of protection so that, even when an account is compromised, you can have confidence that your companies’ data is not at risk.

-Ease of use: Security improvements come with some cost, whether it’s $$$ or time.
+Ease of use: Implementing security improvements in your company can come with some cost, whether it’s money or time.
 You are adding another ‘hurdle’ one must get through to access resources they need to perform their job.
-Duo Multi-Factor Authentication eases this friction by simplifying the Multi-Factor Authentication process so your employees can start doing their job more quickly.
+Duo Multi-Factor Authentication eases this friction by simplifying the Multi-Factor Authentication process, so your employees can start doing their job more quickly.
 Many Multi-Factor authentication solutions require you enter a 6-digit code or wait for an SMS code to arrive to your phone.
 Duo Multi-Factor Authentication sends a push notification to your cell phone so you can simply ‘Approve’ the notification to gain access.
 It also allows you to remember your device for a period so you can log back in more quickly once you start your workday.

 Typical MFA requires a 6-digit code to be entered:

 Duo MFA allows access by just approving a notification: